How To Roast A Whole Chicken

-Prepare the chicken(s): Trim excess fat and skin from the neck and tail ends of the chicken.
+Preheat the oven to 400°.
+Trim excess fat and skin from the neck and tail ends of the chicken.
 Sometimes the chicken will come with the neck and giblets inside the chicken.
 If so, remove and either save for another purpose or discard.
 Pat the chicken dry with paper towels.
-Sprinkle 1/2 teaspoon of salt and 1/2 teaspoon of pepper around the inside cavity and drop in a bay leaf.
+Sprinkle 1/2 teaspoon of salt and 1/2 teaspoon of pepper around the inside cavity and drop in a bay leaf, two quarters of a lemon and two quarters of an onion.
 Drizzle the outside of the chicken with olive oil and brush or rub to coat the skin.
-Sprinkle an additional teaspoon of salt and an additional 1/2 – 1 teaspoon of pepper on the outside of the chicken.
-Place chicken(s) on rack or in pan, breast side up.
-(If I will be near the oven throughout the cooking process, I will start the chicken breast side down and then flip over after 45 minutes.
-This helps keep the breast meat juicy.)
-Place 3-4 whole, peeled garlic cloves in the bottom of the pan.
-If roasting on a rack, pour 1 cup of chicken broth (or water … or beer) per chicken into the bottom of the pan.
+Sprinkle an additional teaspoon of salt and an additional teaspoon of pepper on the outside of the chicken.
+Place chicken(s) on rack or in pan, breast side down.
+Place 3-4 whole, peeled garlic cloves in the bottom of the pan along with the rest of the lemon, onion, celery and another bay leaf.
+If roasting on a rack, pour one cup of chicken broth, water or beer in the bottom of each pan.

 But let’s save that for another day … like, tomorrow?

 If you’d like to continue on now to learn how to make stock, click here.

 My husband’s favorite way to repurpose the leftover chicken?
 Click here.

 My favorite way to use those leftovers?
 Click here.